 While watching Rama Burshtein’s film “Fill the Void,” I thought of nothing.
 I just cried.
 I cried, I was startled, I was galvanized.

-- Through a lens, darkly
+- Through a Lens, Darkly

-- Move over 'Downton Abbey,' true romance is in Mea Shearim
+- 'Downton Abbey' in Mea Shearim

 But only a few minutes after walking out of the film, which opened in New York theaters last weekend, a troubling thought occurred to me.
 Could the first film to come from deep within the ultra-Orthodox world, aspiring to be an authentic response to all the embarrassing and folkloristic portrayals of Haredim on the big screen, have come from anyone who hadn’t become observant as an adult, like director Rama Burshtein, but by a filmmaker who had been born and raised within the Haredi ghetto?